jtackaberry/stagehand/README.md

 # Stagehand

 **Danger!
 This software is half-baked.
+At the moment, it only works with [Easynews](http://easynews.com).
 It's not released yet.
 If you want to try it, expect some pain.**